MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-gametest/SimulatedPlayer.md

 ### **useItemOnBlock**
 `
-useItemOnBlock(itemStack: @minecraft/server.ItemStack, blockLocation: @minecraft/server.BlockLocation, direction?: @minecraft/server.Direction, faceLocationX?: number, faceLocationY?: number): boolean
+useItemOnBlock(itemStack: minecraftserver.ItemStack, blockLocation: minecraftserver.Vector3, direction?: minecraftserver.Direction, faceLocationX?: number, faceLocationY?: number): boolean
 `

 Causes the simulated player to use an item on a block.
 The block at the specified block location must be solid.
 Returns true if the item was used.